Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Milestones in the creative process

-### Up next - Gamepad tutorial / Integrated web build
+### Milestone 22 - Gamepad tutorial / Integrated web build
 - [x] make gamepad svg's
 - [x] copy keyboard and mouse hints and turn into gamepad hints
 - [x] rebuild the web demo, optimize with simple overrides in separate files (not separate branch)